montlaur/montlaur.github.io/_retrospective/2022-09-27-one-june-early-morning.md

   painter uses the diagonals to represent the the large anti-tank and anti-barge metal crossed beams that were spread on the beaches.
 The painting is dynamic: we can imagine the soldier running up the beach, enemy bullets hitting the sand around him.
-We see a white swirl symbolizing movement, perhaps the fall of a body or the blast of a shell.
-As in the painting "Souvenir Normand", painted a few days apart, the bright colors symbolize blood -red, fire -yellow, metal -black.'
+We can see a white swirl symbolizing movement, perhaps the fall of a body or the blast of a shell.
+As in the painting "Souvenir Normand" , which was painted in the same period of time, the bright colors symbolize blood -red, fire -yellow, metal -black.'
 description-ru: .
 ---